-Is it just me, or does your cat come up to you and sniff you every time you eat a banana?
+Is it just me, or does your cat always come up to you and sniff you anytime you eat anything.

 Let’s dive into it!

 Bananas are a good treat for cats as long as they aren’t overfed.

 ARE BANANAS CONSIDERED TOXIC TO CATS

 According to the ASPCA, bananas are not considered toxic to cats.